tkamath/event-tracker/readme.md

 ## Dependencies

-This project runs on Java 8, and `lib` directory contains the JAR files that need to be added to the project build path.
+This project runs on Java 8, and the `lib` directory contains the JAR files that need to be added to the project build path.

 ## Source Code